Archive for the 'Windows' Category

 So if Windows doesn’t appear to allow these file names, how did they get to be created?
 Well, it turns out that NTFS allows all sort of file name/path weirdness that Windows, or specifically the Win32 API, doesn’t allow.
 For example, NTFS actually allows file paths up to 32K but Windows restricts file paths to no more than 260 characters (MAX_PATH).
 I suppose this is all for DOS/Windows 9x backwards compatibility.
 As these files were being accessed over a file share I guess the usual Win32 checks are bypassed.

-So at a command prompt I was able to delete the file using:
+So at a command prompt (Start > All Programs > Accessories > Command Prompt) I was able to delete the file using:

-Of course the corollary of this is that you could really annoy somebody by doing this:
+Of course the corollary of all of this is that you could really annoy somebody by doing this:

 But you wouldn’t do that would you?